michelm/pygpsd/README.md

-# pygpsd
+# PYGPSD

-Simulated GPS daemon
+A simulated GPS daemon using **nmea** to mimic location, speed and heading changes